 Two roads (probably more) diverged in yellow wood, and I’m glad I took the one that I did.
 At the time, my knowledge of the gaming industry and proof of work in community building was inversely proportional to my understanding, and awareness of crypto and web3.
-This is when I joined KGeN (then IndiGG) as a founding member.
+This is when I joined KGeN (then IndiGG) as a founding member and as the first community hire.
 The vision was simple, to organically build the world’s largest grassroots gaming community.

 Axie Tournament: Kolkata